-And then comes decisions — how many different kinds of sausage do we want.
+And then its decisions — how many different kinds of sausage do we want.
 Natural hog casing are rinsed of the protective salt solution and placed in fresh water until we are ready to stuff the sausage.
 Green Pepper and Onion, Jalapeno Cheddar Cheese, and Sun-dried Tomato Basil are some of our favorite kinds to make.
 Each sausage is linked as it comes off of the stuffing horn.
 They are then placed into bags, vacuum sealed, and frozen.
 Breakfast patties, loose Italian Sausage, and Ham-loaf are also made.

 Then its time to cook scrapple—a Pennsylvania Dutch Specialty.
 Pork and Beef Bones are placed in large cast iron kettles along with a few onions and garlic cloves.
 Water is added to cover all and the kettles are allowed to simmer for 3 hours.
 Organ meat is added the last hour of cooking.
 The bones and organs are removed from the kettle and the broth is strained.
-The meat is removed from the bones and is ground along with the organ meat.
+The meat is removed from the bones and is finely ground along with the organ meat.
 Lard is added to a kettle and the ground meat is browned slowly.
 When it has brown sufficiently, broth and water are added and brought to a boil.
-Cornmeal and flour are stirred in until the desired thickness is reached.
+Cornmeal and flour are whisk in until the desired thickness is reached.
 The scrapple is then allowed to cooked for 20 minutes while being stirred continuously.
-It is dipped into pans and allowed to cool.
+It is then m dipped into pans and allowed to cool.
 Then it is time for clean up, the freezers are full, and butchering day is over for another year.

 - 10-pounds fresh pork

 - 10 jalapenos, cut in half and seeded